 It’s up to us to be able to spot the gaps and identify those individual words.

-If you’re looking to get hold of good, repetitive listening material then the product that I’ve found very useful is Glossika GSR which I reviewed here.
+If you’re looking to get hold of good, repetitive listening material then the product that I’ve found very useful is Glossika which I reviewed here.
 It’s an audio product available in loads of different languages, spoken at natural speed and highly repetitive.

 I’ve also mentioned a fantastic natural dialogue resource at the top of this article which is called Rocket (scroll up and select a language) and it’s one of the most comprehensive online courses available with a real focus on natural speed dialogues to improve listening (read my review here).